bashbunnia/flask_deeplearning/README.md

 * [Flask] (3.0): a microframework for [Python] based on Werkzeug, Jinja 2 and good intentions.
 * [Gunicorn] (21.2): a [Python] [WSGI] HTTP Server for UNIX.
 * [NGINX] (1.25): a free, open-source, high-performance HTTP server, reverse proxy, and IMAP/POP3 proxy server.
-* [Docker] (24.0): an open platform for developers and sysadmins to build, ship, and run distributed applications, whether on laptops, data center VMs, or the clou
+* [Docker] (24.0): an open platform for developers and sysadmins to build, ship, and run distributed applications, whether on laptops, data center VMs, or the cloud.
+* [Docker Compose] (2.21): a tool for defining and running multi-container [Docker] applications.
+* [Keras] ([TensorFlow] built-in): a high-level neural ne